beratboomin/Boomusic---Make-Your-Own-Rules/README.md

 **Listening data collection:** Boomusic collects data such as how many minutes you listened to each song and how many times you listened to them.
 There’s no specific reason for this; if users are curious, they can view this information there.

+**Plugins:** With both official and community plugins, you can customize Boomusic to suit your needs.

 **Theme customization:** We offer the ability to fully customize the app’s theme.

 # TR - TÜRKÇE